cea-hpc/modules/doc/source/module.rst

  An error is returned in the above situations if either no explicit or implicit default version is defined.

+ This environment variable supersedes the value of the configuration option *implicit_default* set in **modulecmd.tcl** script.
+This environment variable is ignored if *implicit_default* has been declared locked in *locked_configs* configuration option.

 **MODULES_LMALTNAME**

  A colon separated list of the alternative names set through